 Rodadero Beach Views.

-P.S: Colombians used to love swimming in Playa Rodadero at night, but they recently outlawed the practice.
+P.S: Colombians used to love swimming in Playa Rodadero at night, but recently outlawed the practice.
 Why?
 Because too many people were copulating in the water at night and the moans kept beachfront property owners up at night ;(

 Playa Blanca, near Rodadero

 Don’t fall for this scam!
 Playa Blanca is a five minute boat ride from Rodadero and the beach isn’t much nicer at all.
 It’s simply not worth it.
 The beach looks exactly like Rodadero and you pay $15-20 USD for a quick boat trip.
 Waste of time and money.
 Not even worthy of a photo here…

 Playa Cristal, near Parque Tayrona

 I was thoroughly impressed when I saw Playa Cristal near Parque Tayrona.
 The stunning beach goes on for a nearly a mile (from what I saw).
 The sand is white and the water is crystal clear – ideal for snorkeling.

 There are a few campsites and Eco-lodges here.
 You take a boat from Taganga and the driver drops you off before heading to Parque Tayrona.
 This would be an ideal spot to spend a few days just unwinding, as it’s a truly beautiful beach.